hirosystems/clarinet/docs/feature-guides/clarinet-integrate.md

 ## Working with clarinet integrate

-Setting up and configuring your devnet can be time-consuming.
+Setting up and configuring your own devnet can be time-consuming.
 Clarinet Integrate speeds up the deployment process with an embedded orchestrator tool that enables you to run your own devnet network even when offline.

 ## References